Updated 2025-07-10

 • Custom Resolver

 DNS Type = Internet and VCN resolver.
-For more information, see Choices for DNS in Your VCN.
+For more information, see Choices for DNS in a VCN.

-If you set DNS Type = Custom Resolver, you can specify up to three DNS servers of your choice.
-For more information, see Choices for DNS in Your VCN.
+If you set DNS Type = Custom Resolver, you can specify up to three DNS servers.
+For more information, see Choices for DNS in a VCN.

 Search Domain A single search domain

-If you've set up your VCN with a DNS label, the default value for the Search Domain option is the VCN domain name ( <VCN DNS label>.oraclevcn.com).
-Otherwise, the Search Domain option is not present in the default set of DHCP options.
+If the VCN is set up with a DNS label, the default value for the Search Domain option is the VCN domain name ( <VCN DNS label>.oraclevcn.com).
+Otherwise, the Search Domain option isn't present in the default set of DHCP options.

-In general, when any set of DHCP options is initially created (the default set or a custom set you create), the Networking service automatically adds the Search Domain option and sets it to the VCN domain name ( <VCN-DNS-label>.oraclevcn.com) if all of these are true:
+In general, when any set of DHCP options is initially created (the default set or a custom set you create), the Networking service automatically adds the Search Domain option and sets it to the VCN domain name ( <VCN-DNS-label>.oraclevcn.com) if all conditions are met:

 • The VCN has a DNS label